peppelinux/ansible-slapd-eduperson2016/README.md

 a self-signed certificate will suffice.
 To learn more about certificates see OpenSSL.

 First of all create your certificates and put them in roles/files/certs/ then configure the FQDN associated to it in playbook variables.
-A script named make_CA.sh can do this automatically, it will create your own self signed keys with easy-rsa.
+A script named make_CA.3.sh can do this automatically, it will create your own self signed keys with easy-rsa (use make_CA.sh if you have easy-rsa2).

 _Remember_ that every client must have `slapd-cacert.pem` path configured in /etc/ldap.conf (pem file could be copied with scp or via web repository) or appending this information as environment variable:

 `LDAPTLS_CACERT=/path/cacert.pem ldapsearch -x -H ldaps://thathost.com -b dc=testunical,dc=com 'uid=peppe' -d1`.

 If you don't want to validate the certificates in a ldaps:// connection just put `TLS_REQCERT never` in `/etc/ldap/ldap.conf`...;